kidino/quickmodel/README.md

 # quickmodel
-Simple ORM for MySQL and PHP
+Simple ORM for MySQL and PHP.

+Uses simple database connection and some functions for easy database manipulation